June 27, 2014 by Ville Raivio

-VR: When did you decide to set up The Nordic Fit and what’s your motivation for the blog?
+VR: When did you decide to set up DressLikeA (at Blogspot) and what’s your motivation for the site?
 How do you select the content?

 VR: How would you describe your own dress?
 Which RTW makers and tailors do you favour?

 AR: My style is simple and adaptable.
 In general, I’d claim my style to be pretty versatile but always guided by the phrase “Whatever you wear, always dress to kill” — which actually stands as a guideline phrase for DLA.

 What I mean is that it doesn’t matter whether you’re wearing a suit or jogging pants, you need to be able to feel confident and representative in whatever you’re wearing.
 I try to keep my style always appropriate for the occasion; at work my style is mainly formal (whenever necessary), outside of work it has more of a casual twist.
 A couple of years ago my style was a lot more about bright colors and a lot of different details but I’ve come my way to learn how to keep it simple.

 Secondly, I personally admire Italian style as well as the way of thinking, so most of my influences and the style I’m aiming for come from there.
 However, I am living in Scandinavia where we have 4 clearly different seasons, and every now and then it can get really cold and snowy, so even though one might be inspired by the Italian way of dressing, one needs to learn to adapt the style to the climate.